U.S. intelligence agencies say Russia likely behind hacking of government agencies

 As many as 18,000 customers downloaded those updates, which sent signals back to the hackers.
 At a small number of high-value targets, the group then manipulated access to cloud services in order to read emails or other content and potentially installed other back doors, making clean-up after discovery a daunting task.

-The attackers also hacked sellers of Microsoft services, which often maintain access to customers, to go after email at non-SolarWinds customers, according to security company CrowdStrike and Microsoft employees.
+The attackers also hacked sellers of Microsoft services, which often maintain access to customers, to go after email at non-SolarWinds customers, according to security company CrowdStrike Holdings Inc and Microsoft employees.

 Microsoft and federal investigators have not said how many resellers were hacked or how many customers were impacted.

+The overall strategy of electronic infiltration through vendors, known as a supply-chain attack, is especially effective, and officials fear the success of the current wave will encourage more of them.

-Reporting by Joseph Menn, Additonal reporting by Raphael Satter; Editing by Leslie Adler and Alistair Bell
+Reporting by Joseph Menn and Chris Bing; Additonal reporting by Raphael Satter and Mark Hosenball; Editing by Leslie Adler, Alistair Bell and Christopher Cushing

 Our Standards: The Thomson Reuters Trust Principles.